kaloyan-marinov/mini-jira-3/README.md

 < HTTP/1.1 400 Bad Request
 # ...
 {
-   "message" : "At least one of 'status', 'epic', 'description' is missing from the HTTP request's body" }
+   "message" : "Each of 'status', 'description' must be specified in the HTTP request's body" }
 ```